adam4321/CS-467_Software_Quiz/README.md

 When the timer reaches zero (00:00) the quiz is automatically submitted.
 Refreshing the page will not reset the timer but will reset the data entered for each question.
-You can choose not to answer all questions, but are encouraged to and the final field is for optional comments that are used for sending a message to the grader of the quiz or assumptions and explanations.
+You can choose to answer as many questions, as you want and the final field is for optional comments that are used for sending a message to the grader of the quiz or assumptions orexplanations.

-Clicking SUBMIT the quiz and all the data entered on the page.
+Clicking the SUBMIT button will post all the data entered on the Quiz page.
-Navigating off the page will also not reset the timer and the quiz cannot be taken more than once for a given quiz link.
+Navigating off the page will also not reset the timer.
+The quiz cannot be taken more than once for a given quiz link.

 #### Quiz Submitted

 After submitting the quiz, a page will display that says Quiz Submitted.
-Additionally, the time taken in minutes will be displayed inside the card.
+Additionally, the time taken in minutes will be displayed below.

 ## Released under MIT License